 C) Officials should be prepared, as needed, to work each day of the tournament.
 This allows the host to schedule officials in order to avoid any conflicts of interest.

-D) Volleyball Officials will be paid $10.00 per match, Flag Football Officials will be paid $14.00 per game, Basketball Officials will be paid $12.00 per game, and Softball Officials will be paid $12.00 per game.
+D) Volleyball Officials will be paid $10.00 per match, Flag Football Officials will be paid $14.00 per game, Basketball Officials will be paid $12.00 per game, Softball Officials will be paid $12.00 per game, and Soccer Officials will be paid $12.00 per game.

 E) Officials shall be required to furnish the following personal dress and equipment for all state tournaments: